-With all of the varieties of bottled water and water filtration systems that are currently available, it can be confusing to know which water is really the best to use as everyday drinking water.
+With all of the varieties of bottled water and water filtration systems currently available, it can be overwhelming to know which water is the best to use as everyday drinking water.
 Understanding the differences between distilled vs. purified water can help clear things up a bit.

 In some respects, all water is the same – it all contains two hydrogen molecules and one oxygen molecule.
 The differences are in the minerals and chemicals that are also found along with the water.
 Sometimes these minerals and chemicals are naturally occurring, while other times they are added for a variety of reasons.
 Some of these are harmless, some are helpful, and some are dangerous when consumed in large quantities.